How to Use a Color Wheel to Help Decorate Your Home

 Natural Reactions to Color

 Do you shiver when you’re in a light blue space?
 Fan yourself in a room full of red?
 Don’t worry — there’s a scientific reason why.
-Colors are indelibly tied to natural elements like fire, water, sky, evoking certain responses just as if you were seeing and experiencing it firsthand.
+Colors are indelibly tied to natural elements like fire, water and sky, evoking certain responses just as if you were seeing and experiencing it firsthand.

 Cool Colors